Fonts

 GNOME user interface fonts

-GNOME doesn't provide options to change default UI fonts and it doesn't follow fontconfig rules.
-You need to install GNOME Tweak Tool.
-These settings only affect GTK applications.
+By default, GNOME doesn't provide options to change default UI fonts.
+It also doesn't follow fontconfig rules.
+In order to change fonts, you need to install GNOME Tweaks.
+It will only affect GTK applications.

 Firefox default display fonts